 However, these gaps do introduce real and legitimate risks, including:

-Ignoring these risks is not responsible but applying conventional due-diligence standards without adaptation is often ineffective.
+For advisors and intermediaries, these risks also translate into fiduciary, reputational, and regulatory considerations that cannot be ignored.
+But while ignoring these risks is not responsible, applying conventional due-diligence standards without adaptation is often ineffective.

 A frequently recommended solution is for grassroots groups to partner with a more established organization that already meets institutional requirements.
 In many cases, this arrangement—often referred to as fiscal sponsorship or intermediary funding—can be appropriate and effective.